okhodjaev/okhodjaev.github.io/about.md

 ## My journey:

 Born in 1969 in Samarkand, I came of age during the final years of the Soviet Union.
 I witnessed Perestroika's promises and the USSR's collapse.
-I saw firsthand how institutions designed to last forever disintegrated in months.
+I saw how institutions designed to last forever disintegrated in months.

 For over 30 years, I've navigated systemic transitions:

 - **Finance & Banking:** Deputy Chairman of the Board, Uzagroindustrialbank; leading roles in lending, treasury, investment, and risk management
-- **Government:** Deputy Governor of Samarkand Region (2019–2022), overseeing investment and foreign trade
+- **Government:** Deputy Governor of Samarkand Region, overseeing investment and foreign trade
 - **Private Sector:** Founder & CEO of INVEXI, advising on strategic transformations across CIS countries

 ## Why AI governance matters to me: